roytang/blog/content/posts/2009/01/using-django-pingback.md

       </table>
     </div>

-    But it wasn&#8217;t exactly working for me, for some reason the function wasn&#8217;t being called.
+    But it wasn&'t exactly working for me, for some reason the function wasn&'t being called.
 After some debugging I found that I needed to use named parameters for catslug, year, month, slug in the URLConf for the post permalink in order for this to work.
-I&#8217;m not sure if this was because I was doing it wrong or it&#8217;s some sort of undocumented requirement.</li>
+I&'m not sure if this was because I was doing it wrong or it&'s some sort of undocumented requirement.</li>

       * The pingback client was throwing a KeyError whenever a post I made would have anchor tags without an href attribute.
-Granted that there isn&#8217;t much point in having an <a>anchor tag without the href</a>, but the code shouldn&#8217;t just choke on it.
+Granted that there isn&'t much point in having an <a>anchor tag without the href</a>, but the code shouldn&'t just choke on it.
 I modified the following line in client.py: <div class="hl_wrap">
           <table class="sourcetable">
             <tr>
               <td class="linenos">